 - Issuance of a Collector’s deed may not extinguish the right of the cities to collect their special assessments.

-- Subsequent taxes coming due AFTER the tax sale, but BEFORE an investor claims a deed, will be billed to the investor, and must be paid before they become delinquent on December 31.
+- Subsequent taxes coming due AFTER the tax sale, but BEFORE an investor claims a deed will be billed to the investor, and must be paid before they become delinquent on December 31.
 If they are not paid, the purchaser forfeits all liens on such lands so purchased.
-(RSMo 140.440) Mail payments in the envelope provided, and send all correspondence to Clay County Collector Attn: Tax Sale Processing, or email to firstname.lastname@example.org.
-Please be sure to notify the Collector’s office if your address changes.
+(RSMo 140.440)

-- Investors will be able to monitor each step of due diligence at civicsource.com.
+- Investors will be notified when each step of due diligence, as required by RSMO 140, is performed.
 Before a Collector’s deed will issue, investors must co-sign an affidavit indicating their acceptance of the due diligence performed by CivicSource, and stating that they have no actual knowledge of any reason why a Collector’s deed should not issue.

 Please note that Missouri law does not provide a category entitled “unclaimed surplus” or “excess proceeds” with regard to the tax sale.
 All surplus funds are held in trust for the party that will eventually be legally entitled to them.
 For 18 months following the sale, the funds are held for either the investor or the homeowner, depending on the final status of the property.
 After the expiration of 18 months, the funds escheat to the school fund of the county.
 Any party that is legally entitled to surplus funds should contact our offce to get very simple paperwork.
 We can answer your questions and we are committed to paying the surplus to the legally entitled person.
 There is no need for a homeowner claiming surplus to use an outside entity or hire an attorney to claim their surplus.
 To protect our homeowners, we will not assist third parties that are attempting to claim surplus on behalf of someone that is already legally entitled to it.
 We also do not maintain an “unclaimed surplus” list of any kind.